hotwired/turbo-site/docs/handbook/06_building.md

 ---
 permalink: /handbook/building
-description: "Learn the basics of building an application with Turbo."
+description: "Learn more about building an application with Turbo."
 ---

 # Building Your Turbo Application

-Turbo is fast because it prevents the whole page from reloading when you follow a link, submit a form, or receive partial updates asynchronously.
-Instead, your application becomes a persistent, long-running process in the browser.
+Turbo is fast because it prevents the whole page from reloading when you follow a link or submit a form.
+Your application becomes a persistent, long-running process in the browser.
 This requires you to rethink the way you structure your JavaScript.

 In particular, you can no longer depend on a full page load to reset your environment every time you navigate.
 The JavaScript `window` and `document` objects retain their state across page changes, and any other objects you leave in memory will stay in memory.